 - Best audience: Who should actually install it.

-All three are free for individual use.
-All three run models locally.
+Ollama and LM Studio are free for individual use and run models locally today; PocketLLM (launching soon) is built the same way.
 Where they differ is everything else.

 Ollama